First night and interesting stories around it

 Navin was from a conservative Gujarati family.
 He was not consulted when his marriage was fixed.
 His involvements in his marriage were restricted to being present and following the rituals.
 He saw his bride only once in a social gathering where they were chosen for each other by their parents.
 When the wedding night came Navin was escorted to the room by his friends, brothers and cousins.

 Weird tips and extensive guidance was whispered into his ears.
 He was sitting there clumsily waiting for his bride.
 Soon she arrived shoved in by others and silently stood by the door as others closed the door from the outside.
-When Navin unveiled her he saw a tear soaked face.
+When Navin unveiled her he saw a tear-soaked face.
 She rested her head on Navin’s shoulder and started crying when he asked what had happened.
-In that moment Navin realised that she is his responsibility for life.
-Responsibility is not a dry word, it means care, affection and empathy for Navin.
-In that moment he fell in love with her and could never think of touching her, unless she felt the same way.
+At that moment Navin realised that she is his responsibility for life.
+Responsibility is not a dry word, it means to care, affection and empathy for Navin.
+At that moment he fell in love with her and could never think of touching her unless she felt the same way.

 Related reading: Can I have tips for my first night?